caroldaniel/42sp-cursus-philosophers/README.md

 How can we make sure that no two philosophers are eating simultaneously with the same fork?

-How can we monitor whoever dies of finishes eating first, further preventing the simulation to continue?
+How can we monitor whoever dies of finishes eating first, further preventing the simulation from continue?

 This is the core concept of the philosopher’s project.